d-d-d-dalia/d-d-d-dalia.github.io/_posts/2018-02-12-map_dispatch_to_props.markdown

 }
 ```

-The result is createGuess pointing to the dispatch function (rather than the action creator), passing the value of the action creator as its argument.
+The result is createGuess pointing to the dispatch function (rather than just the action creator), passing the value of the action creator as its argument.

 This strategy allows us to remove all reference to our store from our component.